How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Huawei: Alt Gr + Q, AltGr + 2, Alt + 64, Alt + 69

 Remember: Laptops usually have compact keyboards, sometimes without a numeric keypad.
-If your laptop doesn't have a numeric keypad, use the shortcuts.
-"Alt Gr" with the alphanumeric keys (not the numeric keys on the auxiliary keyboard).
-If your keyboard is set to English but physically Spanish, install the correct language and select the appropriate input source.
+If your laptop lacks a numeric keypad, use the "Alt Gr" combination with the alphanumeric keys (not the numeric keys on the auxiliary keypad).
+If your keyboard is set to English but the physical layout is Spanish, install the correct language and select the appropriate input source.

 How to type the @ symbol on Android and iPhone (iOS) phones

-On mobile phones, whether Android o iPhone, the @ symbol is even more accessible than on computers.
-Most virtual keyboards display it on their main screen; if not, simply tap the button to access special characters or the numeric keypad:
+On mobile devices, whether Android or iPhone , the at symbol (@) is even more accessible than on computers.
+Most virtual keyboards display it on their main screen; if not, simply press the button to access special characters or the numeric keypad.

 • Android: Tap the text field, select the numeric keypad (“123”), and the at symbol (@) usually appears on the left.